-When using a smartphone or digital camera to capture apartment photos, it’s best to use a stabilizer like a tripod or monopod with the camera.
-Locking in the camera position will create clearer images by reducing blur and level photos can enhance the look of the space.
+When using a smartphone or digital camera to capture apartment photos, it’s best to use a stabilizer like a tripod or a monopod with the camera.
+Locking in the camera position will create clearer images by reducing blur, and level photos can enhance the look of the space.
 Don’t have a tripod handy?
-They’re relatively cheap to buy and, in a pinch, a table or chair will serve the same purpose of stabilizing the camera so that images of the apartment come out looking clear, level and amazing.
+They’re relatively cheap to buy, and, in a pinch, a table or chair will serve the same purpose of stabilizing the camera so that images of the apartment come out looking clear, level, and excellent.

 Highlight Unique Apartment Features and Amenities

 Does the unit feature a lush backyard?
 Does it have a built-in hutch or vintage woodwork?
 A fireplace?
 Updated kitchen appliances?
 An amazing view?
-Highlight special features by taking close-ups and making sure these unique details are in focus.
+Highlight special features by taking close-ups and ensuring these unique details are in focus.
 These add interest to your listing.

 Take Photos of the Outside

 Renters like properties with curb appeal and want to know what the building looks like from the sidewalk.
 Photographing the exterior during the "golden hours," which generally occur during the first and last hours of sunlight during the day, will produce the best quality image.
-Photographing the unit during summer is preferable, when trees will have leaves, flowers will be blossoming and the sidewalk will be clear of muddy snow.
+During summer, photographing the unit is preferable when trees have leaves, flowers are blossoming, and the sidewalk is clear of muddy snow.

 Quantity is Quality for Apartment Pictures

 Domu allows you to post as many photos as you’d like—the more, the better!
-Renters want to see more than just an exterior shot or the living room.
+Renters want to see more than just an exterior shot of the living room.
 We recommend including a photo of every room.
-Consider shooting the closets, hallways, laundry room, porch or balcony, the view, and building amenities.
-Including numerous photos can save you time by eliminating renters who arrive for a showing with one notion of the apartment and leave with another.
+Consider shooting the closets, hallways, laundry room, porch or balcony, view, and building amenities.
+Including numerous images can save you time by eliminating renters who arrive for a showing with one notion of the apartment and leave with another.